Telephone Envelope

 Our complaints policy

 We are committed to providing a high-quality legal service to all our clients.
 If something goes wrong, we need you to tell us about it so that we can address the issue with you.
-This will also help us to monitor and improve our standards.
+This will also help us to

 Our complaints procedure

-However, we accept that there may be occasions when the member of staff is unable to resolve your complaint, or you may feel it is sufficiently serious that an investigation be undertaken into the matter by a more senior member of the firm.
+However we accept that there may be occasions when the member of staff is unable to resolve your

-If you have a complaint which you feel has not been dealt with satisfactorily by the member of staff concerned, please contact the relevant Team Leader or Partner in charge of your matter, whose name and contact details will be contained in your initial Client Care letter.
-If your complaint concerns the relevant Team Leader or Partner in charge of your matter, he or she will pass it to another partner in the firm to consider.
+contained in your initial Client Care letter.
+If your complaint concerns the Head of Department, he or she will pass it to another partner in the firm to consider.

 What will happen next